toasterparty/metroid-prime-fanhacks/doc/readme.md

 - [Primewatch](https://github.com/MetroidPrimeModding/primewatch2/releases)

+- [Trial of Strength](https://github.com/toasterparty/metroid-prime-fanhacks/blob/main/hacks/Trial%20of%20Strength/layout.json) is the fanhack which uses the most patcher features to-date.
+While not comprehensive, it makes a good reference if you're not understanding something.

 # Distribution

 You can simply zip the contents of the folder you created in setup and send it to your friends. ***Please make sure to remove any ISOs from the folder before you do.*** If you would like have it officially released, get in touch with **toasterparty** to see about adding it to this repository.